Mother reading a book to her young child

 Books Delivered in Winnebago County

-In Literacy Grants to Over 20 Partner Agencies
+In Literacy Grants to 20 Partner Agencies

 Funded Partners meeting 2024